Giovanni Paolo Marana

-Giovanni Paolo Marana or sometimes Jean-Paul Marana (1642 – 1693) was a writer of both fiction and non-fiction, best remembered for his conviction for failing to reveal a conspiracy to cede the Genoese town of Savona to the Duchy of Savoy.
+Giovanni Paolo Marana or sometimes Jean-Paul Marana (1642 – 1693) was a Genoese writer of both fiction and non-fiction, best remembered for his conviction for failing to reveal a conspiracy to cede the Genoese town of Savona to the Duchy of Savoy.

 Biography

 Marana was born in Genoa to a wealthy family.
 In 1672, Carlo Emanuele II, Duke of Savoy, sought to expand his domains by occupying the town of Savona.
-For this purpose, he enlisted Raffaele Della Torre, a condottiere (a mercenary military leader), who hired men, many unsalacious, to betray the town from within.
+For this purpose, he enlisted Raffaele Della Torre, a condottiere (a mercenary military leader), who hired men of doubtful reputation to betray the town from within.
 Marana apparently knew of the plot, but failed to inform the authorities, causing his imprisonment for four years.
 In prison, he worked on the translation of the complete works of Seneca, as well as an encoded system of writing.

 Once released, he moved to France, where he was pensioned by King Louis XIV, an ally of Savoy.
 He returned to Italy in 1689.
 He published in 1682 a chronicle of the Congiura de Rafaello della Torre.